-d.
-The Employer will provide an employee a letter stating the employee's job title, dates of employment, final rate of pay and include a statement that the employee was laid off as a result of a downsizing of workforce for reasons unrelated to the quality of their work.
+c) The Employer will provide an employee a letter stating the employee's job title, dates of employment, final rate of pay and include a statement that the employee was laid off as a result of a downsizing of workforce for reasons unrelated to the quality of their work.
 The Employer shall not prohibit supervisors from being used as a personal reference for the employee and giving a verbal recommendation.

-Section 5 - Recall
+Section 4: Recall

-This section applies to employees other than fixed term employees.
+This section applies to employees other than fixed-term employees.

-- a.
-National Office employees past their probationary period who are laid off shall have recall rights for twenty-four (24) months to the position from which laid off. - b.
-A Field employee past their probationary period with the Employer who is laid off shall have recall rights for twenty-four (24) months to the position from which laid off in the same office or another office.
-For Field employees with more than two (2) years of service in their current position who accept such a position, the Employer will reimburse reasonable moving expenses in accordance with the Employer's Relocation Expense Policy. - c.
-The Employer shall send a recall notice to the Unit Chairperson and to the last e-mail address of all employees on the recall list for the position as well as notice of the employee's position on the recall list.
+- a) National Office employees past their probationary period who are laid off shall have recall rights for six (6) months to the position from which laid off. - b) A Field employee past their probationary period with the Employer who is laid off shall have recall rights for six (6) months to the position from which laid off in the same office or another office. - c) The Employer shall send a recall notice to the Unit Chairperson and to the last e-mail address of all employees on the recall list for the position as well as notice of the employee's position on the recall list.
 An employee has five (5) working days from the date of recall notice to respond in writing to the recall.
 Except as otherwise mutually agreed between the Employer and the employee, the employee with the most seniority of any person to respond to the recall shall be recalled to the position, and they must be available to begin work within ten (10) working days of the date of the recall notice.
-Reasonable requests for extensions on work availability will not be denied. - d.
-An employee who declines a recall offer shall have no further rights to recall; except in cases when a recall offer is made within six (6) months of an employee's layoff and the employee is unable to relocate to the offered location, the employee will maintain recall rights for the duration set in Section 5(a) and 5 (b) above. - e.
-All laid off employees while on the recall list will be notified via email of any new internal job postings.
+Reasonable requests for extensions on work availability will not be denied. - d) An employee who declines a recall offer shall have no further rights to recall except in cases when the employee is unable to relocate to the offered location, the employee will maintain recall rights for the duration set in Section 4a and 4b above. - e) All laid off employees while on the recall list will be notified via email of any new internal job postings.

-- a.
-Time spent on a recall list by a laid off employee shall not constitute a break in continuity of service and seniority. - b.
-No seniority will be earned while an employee is on layoff. - c.
-Senior classified staff can upon receiving a job notice from Employer, request to be recalled for the non-senior classified opening of their job position, but the Employer must restore their senior classification no later than three (3) months after recall.
+- a) Time spent on a recall list by a laid off employee shall not constitute a break in continuity of service and seniority. - b) No seniority will be earned while an employee is on layoff.

+c) Senior classified staff can upon receiving a job notice from Employer, request to be recalled for the non-senior classified opening of their job position, but the Employer must restore their senior classification no later than three (3) months after recall.